 Our Yoga Teacher Trainings are led by Yoga Leaders from our dynamic teaching faculty.
 Experienced guests lead portions of our programs so that the students benefit from a wide variety of techniques, approaches, and skill sets.

-Jess Bichler, ERYT500
+Studio Owner, Jess Bichler, ERYT500 + YACEP

-Kunga Yoga School Manager, Jessica has a rich yogic history, steeped in a variety of trainings and lineages, bringing a wealth of knowledge to her classes, workshops and teacher trainings.
-Jess came to yoga in her teens, recognizing it as a path towards staying active and healthy throughout every stage of life.
-Jess has had the opportunity to study myriad yoga styles, particularly the prominent lines of Iyengar, Ashtanga and Anusara – each complimenting her attention to alignment and core engagement gained as a gymnast – as well as therapeutic and kids yoga.
+Jess came to yoga in her teens, recognizing it as a path towards staying active and healthy throughout every stage of life and began teaching in 2001.
+She has had the opportunity to study myriad yoga styles, particularly the prominent lines of Iyengar, Ashtanga and Anusara – each complimenting her attention to alignment and core engagement gained as a gymnast – as well as therapeutic and kids yoga.
 Her formal education and certifications were earned at the Morningside School of Yoga in upstate New York, Kripalu Center for Yoga and Health in Massachusetts, and most recently 200 and 500 hour certifications from the Wilmington Yoga Center.
-Her influential teachers include Michael Smith, Stacey Millner-Collins, Cheryl Crawrford, Kristin Cooper and Noelle Whittington.
-Jessica loves developing a wide variety of classes including everything from gentle and chair yoga, to kids yoga, to advanced practices focusing on arm balances and inversions.
+Jess holds a MA in Visual and Cultural Anthropology and views yoga through this lens as an opportunity to understand one another with more depth and compassion.
+Her influential teachers include Michael Smith, Larry Hobbs, Rodney Yee, Stacey Millner-Collins, Cheryl Crawford, Kristin Cooper and Donna Gardner.
+Jessica has led local and international yoga retreats, 200 and 500 hour yoga teacher trainings, and specialized workshops on a variety of topics.
+She loves pulling from her diverse background to offer practices in response to the specific needs and abilities of her students including everything from gentle and chair yoga, to kids yoga, to advanced practices focusing on arm balances and inversions.
+She particularly enjoys introducing new students to the practice and supporting yoga teachers to refine and deepen their ability to make yoga fun, accessible, and profound.
 Her goal is to lovingly support students down the path of living a yogic lifestyle in all aspects.

-Jamie Annette, RYT500/ERYT200
+Adjunct Faculty, Jamie Annette, ERYT500

-Jamie, RYT500/ERYT200, is an instructor for the Kunga Yoga School as well as for public classes.
+Jamie, ERYT500, is a lead instructor for the Kunga Yoga School as well as for public classes.
 She completed both her 200hr and 500hr certifications at the Kunga Yoga School at Wilmington Yoga Center.
 She is also certified in Mat Pilates and loves to incorporate core work into her classes.
 Jamie took her first yoga class with her mom in 2001 and has been practicing ever since.
 Some of her primary teachers include Kristin Cooper-Gulak, Larry Hobbs and Rose Tan.
 She’s always had an interest in health and wellness of both body and mind and feels fortunate to be able to share this with others through teaching.
 Jamie hopes to encourage others to bring balance, peace and a sense of connection to their lives through the practice of yoga.

-Noelle Whittington, ERYT500
+Adjunct Faculty, Noelle Whittington, ERYT500

 Adjunct Faculty Noelle Whittington, ERYT500 leads 200 and 300 hour Kunga Yoga Lifestyle Teacher Trainings.
 Noelle is also a Professional Level Kunga Yoga Leader, completing a 350 hour advanced apprenticeship certification with Kristin Cooper-Gulak; and is currently pursuing her 1000hour Kunga Yoga certification.
 She is deeply committed to the Kunga Yoga mission of service, spending much of her time in India and in the U.S. working with and for the girls of the Homes of Hope Orphanages in Kerala, India.
 Noelle has been teaching since 2006, beginning her yoga studies at the Nosara Institute in Costa Rica, and studying Thai Yoga Massage in Chaing Mai, Thailand, completing advanced-level certifications in the Lek Chaiya tradition.
 She is a certified Pilates Mat and Pilates Reformer teacher, completing over 250 hours in advanced anatomy and pilates technique training and is also a certified 5Elements Flow Yoga Teacher Trainer and certified Kunga Vinyasa Trainer.
 Her additional certifications include Interdisciplinary Yoga, Fluid Power Yoga, and Thai Yoga Therapy.
 Noelle’s primary teachers include Ashley Ludman, Kristin Cooper-Gulak, and Larry Hobbs.
 She has also completed trainings with Hilary Garivaltis in Ayurveda, Marlysa Sullivan in Anatomy of Yoga and Therapeutic Yoga, David Emerson in Yoga for Trauma and PTSD, and Pre and Post Natal Yoga with Heather Till.
 Noelle has assisted Anusara-based Seaside Yoga Teacher Trainings and Transformation Retreats with Ashley Ludman and has led retreats to Ambergris Caye, Belize, with Elizabeth Cramond RYT.
 Due to her dynamic classes and community following, Noelle has been chosen as an ambassador of both Manduka and Lululemon.
 Yoga, music, dance, service work, and travel are her passions, and she enjoys incorporating these experiences into her teachings to create a safe, fun, and effective experience appropriate for all ages and levels.
 Noelle enjoys empowering the student to connect with their inner teacher.